 No AAA rechargeable battery pack from one brand has different packaging.
 Also, two other batteries will always have some differences in the way they are packed.
 For this reason, AAA Rechargeable batteries from SMARTCELL look so different from non-rechargeable AAA batteries.

 Do Rechargeable Batteries go bad if not in use?

 All batteries go bad eventually.
-Rechargeable batteries have much shorter lifespan and will progressively lose their ability to effectively hold charge if not recharged for the longer duration.
+Ni-mH rechargeable batteries have a much shorter lifespan and will progressively lose their ability to effectively hold a charge if not recharged for a longer duration.

 When not in use for a longer time, rechargeable battery (AAA or AA Battery) will continuously discharge to a point it is no longer usable.